What does a qualifying R&D Tax Credit project look like?

 Often companies are unsure of what a successful claim might look like so here we summarise key characteristics (not exhaustive) including:

-- having an idea for a new product or new service or for an appreciable improvement on what's already available out there in the marketplace;
+- having an idea for a new product, process or service or for an appreciable improvement on what's already available out there in the marketplace;

 - putting together a project plan;